About the Paul Smiths Visitor Center:

 Discover the Adirondacks at the VIC

 Programs: The Paul Smith's College VIC offers a variety of free and fee-based arts, sports, and environmental educational programs throughout the year, including bird walks and nature walks, trail runs, concerts, art exhibits, lectures, workshops, naturalist-led paddles, and a wide range of children's educational programs.
 The VIC also hosts the annual Great Adirondack Birding Celebration on the first weekend in June.
-The VIC is also a partner in the Northern New York Maple Project.
+The VIC has also developed a maple sugaring operation and participates in the New York State Maple Producers Association's Maple Weekends during the spring sugaring season.

 Trail System: The 3,000-acre Paul Smiths VIC contains every habitat type found in the Adirondack Park with the exception of alpine vegetation.
 Included on the property is a 60-acre marsh, five ponds, several brooks and swamps, bogs, fens, and varied forest types, most notably northern boreal forest.
 The site includes significant glacial and geological features and provides scenic vistas of Saint Regis Mountain and Jenkins Mountain.